Skip to main content

 This factor assesses the type and level of system account access that the digital worker requires to complete its tasks.
 Privileged access, especially for multiple systems, creates higher potential adverse impact than standard user accounts or no account use at all.

-Table 12.
-Factor 5 Criteria Details
+Table 14: Factor 5 Criteria Details

 Criteria Details Score

-5c) System admin account (privileged access) The technology uses one or more system accounts that have a login (e.g., username, password, multi-factor authentication) to access databases, web applications, etc. Select this criterion if the digital worker will, or may need to have, access to systems or web applications with admin or otherwise, privileged access.
-If there are multiple system or web application accounts used by a technology, then only one may be admin or privileged access, as defined by the agency, and may include any combination of the following: read, write, execute, and delete.
+5c) System admin account (privileged access) The technology uses one or more system accounts that have a login (e.g., username, password, multifactor authentication) to access databases, web applications, etc. Select this criterion if the digital worker will, or may need to have, access to systems or web applications with admin or otherwise privileged access.
+If there are multiple system or web application accounts used by a technology, then only one may be admin or privileged access, as defined by the agency.
+User roles may include any combination of the following: read, write, execute, and delete.
+This is a “trigger” criterion, meaning if the digital worker meets this criterion, it automatically should be in at least a Moderate potential adverse impact level according to the scale in Table 1.
+35

-5d) Multiple system admin accounts (multiple privileged access roles) The digital worker uses one or more system accounts that have a login (e.g., username, password, multi-factor authentication) to access databases, web applications, etc. Select this criterion if the digital worker will, or may need to have, access to systems or web applications with admin or some sort of privileged access.
-Additionally, select this criterion if the digital worker requires, or may in the future require, admin or privileged access to multiple systems or web applications, as defined by the agency, and may include any combination of the following: read, write, execute, and delete.
+5d) Multiple system admin accounts (multiple privileged access roles) The digital worker uses one or more system accounts that have a login (e.g., username, password, multifactor authentication) to access databases, web applications, etc. Select this criterion if the digital worker will, or may need to have, access to systems or web applications with admin or some sort of privileged access.
+In addition, select this criterion if the digital worker requires, or may in the future require, admin or privileged access to multiple systems or web applications, as defined by the agency.
+User roles may include any combination of the following: read, write, execute, and delete.
+This is a “trigger” criterion, meaning if the digital worker meets this criterion, it automatically should be in at least a Moderate potential adverse impact level according to the scale in Table 1.
+40

 Factor 6 – Does the digital worker act on its own insights?

-Table 13.
-Factor 6 Criteria Details
+Table 15: Factor 6 Criteria Details

 Criteria Details Score